 '''

-class avocado_result_upload.ResultUploadCLI

-Bases: avocado.core.plugin interfaces.CLI

-ResultsUpload output class
+Run GLib Test Framework tests

 configure (parser)

 Configures the command line parser with options specific to this plugin

-description = "ResultUpload options for 'run' subcommand"
+description = "GLib Framework options for 'run' subcommand"

-name = 'result_upload'
+name = 'glib'

 run (config)

 Execute any action the plugin intends.

 Example of action may include activating a special features upon finding that the requested command line

 options were set by the user.

 Note: this plugin class is not intended for adding new commands, for that please use CLICmd.

-9.5.3 avocado_runner_remote package

-Module contents

-exception avocado_runner_remote.ConnectError

-Bases: avocado runner remote.RemoterError

-class avocado_runner_remote.DummyLoader (args, extra_params)
+class avocado_glib.GLibLoader(args, extra_params)

 Bases: avocado.core.loader.TestLoader

-Dummy-runner loader class
+GLib Test loader class

 discover (reference, which_tests=<DiscoverMode.DEFAULT: <object object>>)

 Discover (possible) tests from an reference.

 Parameters

 • reference (str) - the reference to be inspected.

-• which tests (DiscoverMode) - Limit tests to be displayed
+• which_tests (DiscoverMode) - Limit tests to be displayed

 Returns a list of test matching the reference as params.

 static get_decorator_mapping()

-Get label mapping for display in test listing.

-Returns Dict {TestClass: decorator function}

-static get_type_label_mapping()

-Get label mapping for display in test listing.

-Returns Dict {TestClass: 'TEST_LABEL_STRING'}

-name = 'dummy'

-class avocado_runner_remote.Remote(hostname,

-username=None,

-password=None,

-key_filename=None, port=22, timeout=60, attempts=10,

-env_keep=None)

-Bases: object

-Performs remote operations.

-Creates an instance of Remote.

-Parameters

 '''